 Applicants must meet the admission requirements of the Graduate College.
 Admission is based on grade-point average, Graduate Record Examination (GRE) General Test scores, and promise for professional growth.
 Transcripts, GRE scores, a résumé or curriculum vita, three letters of recommendation, and a personal statement are required.
-The statement of purpose (one to three pages) should include an indication of track (student affairs or higher education administration and policy), professional goals, whether the applicant plans to enroll full- or part-time, and how the applicant's goals and experiences are consistent with the higher education and student affairs program's mission and values.
+The statement of purpose (one to three pages) should include professional goals, whether the applicant plans to enroll full- or part-time, and how the applicant's goals and experiences are consistent with the higher education and student affairs program's mission and values.

 Application deadline is December 15 for admission the following fall.
 Applicants who are recommended for admission are invited to come to campus on spring Campus Visit Day, during which they interview for internships.
-Full-time M.A. students in the student affairs track must be employed at an approved site (usually in an approved internship).
+Full-time students must be employed at an approved site (usually in an approved internship).